Policy Improvement using Language Feedback Models: Experiments and Analysis

 \subsection{Experiment details}

-We use the GPT-4 LLM (\texttt{2023-03-15}) for action prediction and feedback.
-We fine-tune the 770M~\textsc{Flan-T5}~\citep{chungScalingInstructionFinetunedLanguage2022} to obtain policy and feedback models.
-We use descriptions of the most recent 20 steps as the verbalized observation $\verbalized$.
-All models are trained for 10k steps with batch size 20 and early stopping over validation demonstrations.
-Appendix~\ref{app:devices} shows details on GPU usage.
+We use the GPT-4 (\texttt{2023-03-15}) for action prediction and feedback, and finetune 770M~\textsc{Flan-T5}~\citep{chungScalingInstructionFinetunedLanguage2022} for policy and feedback models.
+Verbalized observations $\verbalized$ contain the most recent 20 steps.
+We train models for 10k steps with batch 20, learning rate 5e-5, and early stopping over validation demos.
+For~\methodActionPrediction~and~\methodnameshort, we limit the amount of LLM usage to 100k GPT-2 tokens.
+Touchdown verbalization uses~\texttt{vit-large-patch14}.
+Appendix~\ref{app:devices} details GPU usage.

-\paragraph{Feedback model training and inference.} To train feedback models, we collect LLM feedback over 20-step windows.
-We then parse LLM feedback to identify whether the action taken in each step was productive to solving the tasks outlined in the instructions.
+\paragraph{Feedback model training and inference.} We train~\methodnameshort s using LLM feedback over 20-step windows.
+We then parse feedback to identify whether the action taken in each step was productive to solving the tasks outlined in the instructions.
 We subsample the feedback data to obtain an even split of productive and not-productive actions.
 This data is split into a 80\% train/20\% validation dataset to train the~\methodnameshort.

 \paragraph{Policy training and inference.} To train policies, we fine-tune language models to minimize token-wise cross-entropy of the ground-truth verbalized action.
-During inference time, we consider a (potentially very large) set of plausible actions given by the environment.
+During inference, we consider a (potentially very large) set of plausible actions given by the environment.
 For each action, we evaluate the policy's language model perplexity, and choose the action with the minimum perplexity averaged over tokens.